jsbin/learn/public/blog/twdtw-10-jshint-linehighlight-pro.md

 ## Totally aside

-Did you ever wonder what would happen if a man dressed head to toe in metos climbed into a vat of coke would look like?
+Did you ever wonder what would happen if a man dressed head to toe in mentos climbed into a vat of coke would look like?
 You're welome.

 <iframe class="vine-embed" src="https://vine.co/v/MI2aE2qWXqv/embed/simple" width="600" height="600" frameborder="0"></iframe><script async src="//platform.vine.co/static/scripts/embed.js" charset="utf-8"></script>